syncfusion-content/winui-docs/winui/Scheduler/Day-Week-Views.md

 ### Customize more appointments indicator in all day panel

-You can customize the default appearance of more appointments indicator in all day panel by using the `AllDayMoreAppointmentsIndicatorTemplate` property of `DaysViewSettings`.
+You can customize the default appearance of more appointments indicator in an all-day panel by using the `AllDayMoreAppointmentsIndicatorTemplate` property of `DaysViewSettings`.

 {% tabs %}
 {% highlight xaml %}